Presenters: Mark Kalar, AIA, Esq. and Amy Kalar, AIA, LEED AP BD+C

 Mark Kalar is Chief Corporate Counsel at Cuningham Group.
 Mark is an In-House Counsel Fellow with the ABA’s Forum on Construction Law, treasurer of AIA Minneapolis, and past co-chair of AIA MN’s Government Affairs Committee.

 Associate Principal, Chief Corporate Counsel

 Cuningham Group Architecture, Inc.

-These highlights represent the knowledge and considered recommendations from the presenters and participants at the November 2019 Coleman Executive Round Table for Architects and Engineers, rather than those of The Coleman Law Firm.
+These highlights represent the knowledge and considered recommendations from the presenters and participants at the November 2019 Coleman Executive Round Table for Architects and Engineers, rather than those of Coleman & Erickson.
 Note that this is not a comprehensive summary of the law.
 Legal counsel should be consulted for questions on how these points apply to specific situations.